jabarhabashi1/Deep-Learning/README.md

 | 2    | `AVCA_for_shairing.py`       | Python translation and extension of the Vertex Component Analysis (VCA) algorithm with adaptive SNR‑aware projection ("AVCA").
 Extracts endmember signatures from PRISMA image cubes. |
 | 3    | `CNN_for_shaire.py`          | End‑to‑end 3‑D CNN classifier that fuses the augmented libraries, AVCA endmembers and masked image data to produce mineral class maps and per‑class abundance fractions.              |

-All three scripts are released under the **MIT License** with the requirement that users cite the accompanying manuscript if any part of the code is employed in academic or commercial work.
+All three scripts are released under the **MIT License** with the requirement that users cite the accompanying article if any part of the code is employed in academic or commercial work.

 > **Important:** The scripts contain **placeholder paths** (marked by comments such as `# import RS data path`) that must be updated to match your local directory structure before execution.